Categories

 • Implementing new policies, procedures, training, and all the other usual requirements we’ve seen from similar banking settlements.

-In this blog post, we will consider some of the highlights above and beyond these remediation steps which the Bank must perform.
+In this blog post, we will consider some of the highlights above and beyond these remediation steps that the Bank must perform.

 The Action Plan